karsynansari/Chuck-Norris-Joke-Generator/README.md

 1. You must have JSON server on your local machine
 2. Then, in your terminal, run the following command:
     `json-server --watch db.json`
-3. Open the index.html file & prepare to laugh!
+3. Open the index.html file in your browser & prepare to laugh!